mota494/42_Born2BeRoot/README.md

 lcredit: the maximum credit for having lowercase characters in the new password.
 maxrepeat: the maximum number of allowed same consecutive characters in the new password.
 reject_username: doesn't allow the user to input his username in the password
-difok: number of characters in the new password that must not be present in new passwords
+difok: number of characters in the old password that must not be present in the new password
 enforce_for_root: the module will return error on failed check even if the user changing the password is root
 ```